darrengruen/docker-observr/README.md

 ### Note

 This is relatively useless by itself.
-Since observr is used to execute commands, you would need to either extend this image or link it to another container to run most useful commands
+Since observr is used to execute commands, you would need to either extend this image or link it to another container to run most useful commands.
+One possible way to use it without extending is to use the [dockered](/dockered.md) tag. __Please, Please, Please__ read the link first

 For information on writing observr script files please see the "Scripts" section on the [observr github page](https://github.com/kevinburke/observr/blob/master/README.md)